glwagner/OceanTurb.jl/docs/src/models/basics.md

 `OceanTurb.jl` uses
 an implementation of atmospheric and radiative forcings that is shared across all models.
-The models therefore differ mainly in the way they parameterize convective and mechanical mixing.
+The models therefore differ in the way they parameterize convective and wind-driven mechanical mixing.

 ## Coordinate system